 The largest known Even-toed ungulate (artiodactyl) was Hippopotamus gorgops with a length of 4.3 meters (14 feet) and a height of 2.1 meters (6.9 feet).
 With a weight of 3,900 kilograms (8,600 lb), it was much larger than its living relative, Hippopotamus amphibius.
 Today’s male hippopotamus adults average 1,500 kg (3,300 lb) in weight and they reach 1.5 meters (4.92 feet) at the shoulder.

 The tallest ever even-toed ungulate is not extinct: it is the giraffe.
-With a height of up to 5.7 meters (18.7 feet), it is also the tallest living terrestrial animal.
+With a height of up to 5.7 meters (18.7 feet), the giraffe is also the tallest living terrestrial animal.

 Odd-toed ungulates

 There was also a giant rhinoceros (Elasmotherium).
-It was almost the size of a mammoth.
-The known specimens of E. sibiricum reach up to 4.5 meters (15 feet) in body length with shoulder heights over 2 meters (6 ft 7 in) while E. caucasicum reaches at least 5 meters (16 feet) in body length with an estimated mass of 3.6-4.5 tonnes (4-5 short tons).
+It was a large mammal, almost the size of a mammoth.
+The known specimens of E. sibiricum reach up to 4.5 meters (15 feet) in body length with shoulder heights over 2 meters (6 feet 7 inches) while E. caucasicum reaches at least 5 meters (16 feet) in body length with an estimated mass of 3.6-4.5 tonnes (4-5 short tons).

 Whales

-The extant blue whale is the largest and heaviest animal known to have existed, it is bigger than any animal that lived on earth, including dinosaurs.
-They grow up to 112 ft (34 meters) in length and 190 t (210 short tons) in weight.
+The extant blue whale is the largest and heaviest animal known to have existed, it is bigger than any animal that lived on Earth, including dinosaurs.
+They grow up to 112 ft (34 meters) in length and 190 tonnes (210 short tons) in weight.

 Related: Amazing Blue Whale Drone Footage